 INTIMIDATE THE PRESS, ACCUSE THEM OF FAKE NEWS

 Yesterday, the Jews were singled out.
 Today, they have been replaced by Africans, Arabs, and in the US, by Latinos, who Trump generalizes as criminals and rapists.
 The characterization of migrants by European fascists are copied from history books and Trump, a dangerous clown to some, a threat to the future of the globe for others.
-Stop migrants with troops, as Washington at the border, let children and women drown crossing the seas to survive in another land.
+Stop migrants with troops, at the border to Mexico, let children and women drown crossing the seas to survive in another land.
 The death penalty should be reintroduced in states which abandoned cruelty and inhumanity in their justice.
 Deport illegals without trial, take away birthrights of children born to illegal citizens in the US.
 Intimidate the press, accuse them of fake news and call judges corrupt , accuse the FBI of treason.
 The social media is used to spread illiberal ideas and invented criminal behavior by migrants, calling their troops to demonstrate and engage provocations against innocent foreigners.
 Just as they did in August, in Chemnitz - 6,000 answered the call.
 Violence erupted, street fights, inflamed by xenophobic comments, false information and conspiracy theories posted on social media by right wing groups, including the anti-Muslim Pegida.

 A large number of attacks on immigrants in Germany have taken place in the five states that once made up the former communist Germany, the German Democratic Republic.
 In the early years of their arrival, 47 percent of racist assaults in Germany were recorded in these eastern regions, although only 16 percent of all asylum seekers have been allocated to the so called “neue Laender,” the new regions of the Federal Republic of Germany.
 In Goerlitz, a city located in a border area between the German state of Saxonia and the Czech Republic, 44 percent of its citizens voted for the AfD.
 Thousands of AfD members, or their political friends of the radical Pegida movement (an acronym for “Patriotic Europeans against the Islamization of the West”) are provoking the bourgeois society by marching in swastika decorated Nazi uniforms, denying the holocaust, the death of millions of Jews, or minimizing its importance, as one of the AfD leader’s, Alexander Gauland, declared at a meeting of the youth wing of AfD, Young Alternative: “Hitler and the Nazis are just a drop of fly s***t in over 1,000 years of glorious German history.”
 Gauland, years ago, was a member of the CDU, Angela Merkel’s troubled party.